My lessons learned from backpacking all around Asia

 - Paragliding cost $229 at Grouse Mountain and would have been a fun experience if I actually got to do it but sadly I can’t say too much about it since they cancelled on me.
 I guess just don’t be expected if that happens because safety really is dependent on how the wind conditions are the day of.

 - Deep Cove – beautiful place to spend an afternoon.
 If you want to do kayaking at the main shop make sure you make reservations beforehand as they were all booked when I showed up late in the afternoon.

 - Sweet Revenge is a tiny dessert shop but is the kind of place I wish we had in Toronto.
 Great place to lounge and awesome desserts of course.

 - Highly recommend Spanish Banks in the summer.
-Way better than our Ashbridges Bay.
+Way better than our Ashbridges Bay in Toronto.
 Fantastic views and great for hanging out.

-- Nexus Pass – So worth it in my opinion even if you’re not travelling to the US that often.
+- Nexus Pass – In short, yes the Nexus Pass is worth it in my opinion even if you’re not travelling to the US that often.
 It’s only $50 and is valid for 5 years.
-More on this in a separate article here.

 - Tulalip Premium Outlets – Still one of my favorite outlets in the US.
 I always seem to be able to buy stuff here.
 If you’re ever in Vancouver or Seattle, this is the one to shop at.